Career, Salary and Education Information

-The median annual wage for lodging managers was $49,720 in May 2015.
+The median annual wage for lodging managers is $59,430.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $28,300, and the highest 10 percent earned more than $94,330.
+The lowest 10 percent earned less than $35,530, and the highest 10 percent earned more than $103,780.

-Most lodging managers are employed full time.
+Most lodging managers work full time.
 Because hotels are open around the clock, working evenings, weekends, and holidays is common.
 Some managers must be on call 24 hours a day.

-Employment of lodging managers is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of lodging managers is projected to grow 18 percent over the next ten years, much faster than the average for all occupations.

 About 7,100 openings for lodging managers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Much of the projected employment growth in this occupation is due to recovery from the COVID-19 recession that began in 2020 and is likely to occur early in the decade.

 The return to pre-pandemic travel spending patterns will translate to strong demand for lodging managers in hotels and other lodging establishments at the start of the projections decade.